 Manage Web Content

-At the top of each content page, you can see the name of the content, the content owner, and a description of the content, if one exists.
+The top of each content page displays the name of the content, the content owner, and a description of the content, if one exists.
 Some types of content may show additional information, such as the date the content was last modified.

 You can use the icons next to the content name to: